niolabs/docs/docs/blocks/block-development.md

 ### Block Context

-In the configure method, blocks are passed 'context' about themselves and their.
+In the configure method, blocks are passed 'context' about themselves and the environment in which they run.
 Block developers should refer to the following information:

 * **block_router** (BlockRouter): The router in which the block will be run.
 The router must be able to handle signals notified by its blocks.
 * **properties** (dict): The block properties (metadata) that will be deserialized and loaded.